Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated April 19, 2021

 Scripture states that children are a gift from the Lord, and that using birth control as a follower of Christ while having an attitude that is opposed to what scripture states is wrong.
 However, more lenient positions on contraceptive use within the Christian church are relatively new developments.
 Before the 1930s, all Christian denominations adhered to the Catholic Church’s official stance on birth control.

-- The Pill and all hormonal methods of birth control
+- The pill and all hormonal methods of birth control

-- All barrier methods
+- Condoms and other barrier methods

-However, it is interesting to note that surveys on birth control use in the U.S. have found that 77% of married women use a form of contraceptive, versus 42% of never-married women.
+However, it is interesting to note that surveys on birth control use in the U.S. have found that 77% of married women use a form of contraceptive, versus 42% of non-married women.
 In addition, 89% of Catholic women use a contraceptive, while 90% of Protestant women use one.
 Even though the Protestant denominations are more lenient on birth control use, rates of contraceptive use are relatively the same between Catholic women and Protestant women.

-What is Islam’s official stance on birth control?
+Islam’s stance on contraception

 Studies on American women who practice Islam found that women who identified as Sunni Muslim were less likely to use all forms of contraception than Shia Muslims.
 Shia Muslim women were more likely to use the birth control pill than other types of contraceptives.

-What is Judaism’s official stance on birth control?
+Judaism’s stance on contraception

 Disclaimer: The views expressed in this article intend to inform and induce conversation.
 They are the views of the author and do not necessarily represent the views of Pandia Health, and are for informational purposes only, even if and to the extent that this article features the advice of physicians and medical practitioners.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis or treatment, and should never be relied upon for specific medical advice.